 Lewis Evans' A General Map of the Middle British Colonies, along with the maps of Henry Popple (1733) and John Mitchell (1755), is considered the most important and influential American map of the 18th century.
-Printed by Benjamin Franklin in Philadelphia in 1755, the Evans map is the only of the three to have been published in America by an American.
-Both Evans' and Mitchell's maps were intended to spur western expansion into the Trans-Allegheny, Ohio Valley, and regions westward, and in response to French encroachments.
+Printed by Benjamin Franklin in Philadelphia in 1755, the Evans is the only map of the three to have been published in America by an American.
+Both Evans's and Mitchell's maps were intended to spur western expansion into the Trans-Allegheny, Ohio Valley, and regions westward, in response to French encroachments.

 To borrow from the Pennsylvania Gazette proposal for the map, published on July 17th, 1755: